New Challenge: Everyman

 “You said you would not listen to their pleas,” Námo reminded Manwë.

 “Yes, but you heard how desperate they were!
-I couldn’t just leave them like that.
-Think how awful it would be, Námo, to mercy kill your own lover.
+I couldn’t leave them like that.
+Think how awful it would be, Námo, forced to offer mercy to your own lover at the end of an arrow.
 I couldn’t just let that happen,” Manwë reasoned.

 Námo was silent.
 Manwë wondered if perhaps he had a heart after all.
 Nienna was not the only one that cried for the plight of the Noldorin exiles, no matter what the rest of them might say.